dmitrymedv1-arch/Refs_Cits_analysis/README.md

-\# 📚 Анализатор научных статей по DOI - Streamlit версия

-Полный анализ научных статей с обнаружением неэтичных практик цитирования.

-\## 🚀 Быстрый старт
+📚 Scientific Article Analyzer by DOI - Streamlit Version Complete analysis of scientific articles with detection of unethical citation practices.

+🚀 Quick Start
-\## 📋 Функционал
+📋 Features

-\- Умное кэширование всех уровней

-\- 4 уровня анализа неэтичных практик
+Smart caching at all levels

+4 levels of unethical practice analysis

-\- 25+ вкладок в Excel отчете
+25+ tabs in Excel report

-\- Параллельная обработка до 10 потоков

-\- Сетевой анализ и ML-детекция аномалий
+Parallel processing up to 10 threads

+Network analysis and ML anomaly detection